AbsulJamilShirzad/Healthplus-Clinic/README.md

 # HealthPlus Clinic Management System 🏥

 HealthPlus is a simple Hospital & Clinic Management System built using Django.
-This project was created as a university project to practice web development using Django, HTML, and CSS.
+This project was developed as a university project to practice web development using Django, HTML, CSS, and GitHub.

 ---